 Take the 3000km journey from Adelaide to Darwin and prepare to be mesmerised.
 You’ll get to taste your way through the Clare Valley with all its famous wines before hitting the spectacular Flinders Ranges and into the outback.
 You’ll want to make sure your camera is fully charged once you get here, as the vast untouched wilderness, far-reaching skies and wide-open road offers sights unlike anything else.
 Discover Explorers Way – perfect for the outdoor adventurer, complete with suggested stops and highlights.

-South Australia has a Mediterranean style climate with summers that are warm and dry and winters that are mild.
-It’s usually hotter in the north of the state in the outback and cooler in the south.
+South Australia has a Mediterranean-style climate with warm, dry summers and mild winters.
+If you’re conscious of the heat, keep in mind that it’s usually hotter in the north towards the outback and cooler in the south.

 Adelaide’s festival season is at its peak in Autumn.
 Balmy days and cooler nights are ideal for exploring a world-class event.